 In the early 1970s the area in front of the cathedral steps was closed to traffic to encourage pedestrians and street life.
-But it proved a difficult space to fill, except during protests, commemorations (such as Anzac Day) and festivals.
-The demise of several cinemas also made the space less vibrant at night.
+But it proved a difficult space to fill, except during protests, commemorative events (such as Anzac Day) and festivals.
+The closure of several cinemas also made the space less vibrant at night.

 Using this item